rodrigueztom/rodrigueztom.github.io/_pages/gerzensee.md

 author_profile: true
 ---

-I took part in the BDP at Gerzensee in 2022/23.
+I took part in the [Swiss Program for Beginning Doctoral Students in Economics](https://szgerzensee.ch/courses/bdp) in 2022/23.
 These are all the solutions to old exams that I could write.
 Your professors might be different nowadays, but you might still profit from these solutions.
+Feel free to distribute them to other students that might find them helpful.

+**Disclaimer:
+I do not know if the solutions are correct, so you might find mistakes.
+All the solutions were produced by me and are not validated by the Study Center Gerzensee in any way.**

 - Microeconomics:
     - [Midterms](/files/zip/Micro_Midterms.zip)